 Most people in education care passionately about their work.
 Sometimes things erode that natural passion, so we need to rebuild it or recreate it.
 One way to do this is to get leaders in the habit of complimenting people.

 Many believe that in order for people to create positive relationships with others, compliments and criticism should be balanced.
 Several studies indicate that a higher compliment-to-criticism ratio works better.
-Through study, trial, and error, Studer Group and its partners have found the best ratio of compliments to criticism.
+Through study, trial and error, Studer Education and its partners have found the best ratio of compliments to criticism.

 Excerpt from: Maximize Performance